 Tencent’s Hunyuan 3D models offer a complete spectrum of capabilities—from open‑source, single‑view generators to high‑resolution, multi‑view systems with intelligent retopology.

-Scenario integrates all these models to give creators flexibility: use 2.0 for quick tests, 2.1 for polished PBR assets, or Pro variants for production‑ready meshes with PolyGen retopology.
+Scenario integrates all these models to give creators flexibility: use 2.1 for polished PBR assets, or Pro variants for production‑ready meshes with PolyGen retopology.

 By understanding the differences and following the best practices outlined above, you can unlock the full potential of AI‑assisted 3D creation on Scenario.